-Pumpkin cookies, pumpkin donuts, pumpkin cupcakes, pumpkin spice ice creams…the array of pumpkin-based dessert items available during the fall season seemingly has no limit.
+Pumpkin cookies, pumpkin donuts, pumpkin cupcakes, pumpkin spice ice creams…the array of pumpkin-based dessert items available seemingly has no limit.
 However, because pumpkins are technically a type of squash, they also contain plenty of potential for savory dishes.
-We asked six chefs to provide their favorite non-dessert pumpkin recipes, and they delivered this collection of hearty, flavorful dips, soups, and entrees all ready to be added to your autumn dinner rotation.
+We asked six chefs to provide their favorite non-dessert pumpkin recipes, and they delivered this collection of hearty, flavorful dips, soups, and entrees all ready to be added to your dinner rotation.

 (By Devika Patridge, chef, HUNGRY Catering)

 With its mellow, buttery flavor, roasted pumpkin partners beautifully with pureed chickpeas in the context of a hummus.
 Chef Devika Patridge then likes to add an extra layer of refinement by topping her pumpkin-chickpea hummus with white truffle oil. “[Roasted pumpkin’s] smooth and creamy texture blends well with the garbanzo beans.
 Fresh lemons, salt and garlic bring out the bright flavor of the pumpkin.
 The truffle oil gives the hummus a robust finish like no other, instantly transforming this beloved snack into an indulgent treat exclusively made for the fall!”
 Partridge says of her hummus recipe.